YourGold/-/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA)** license.
 This means you’re free to use and adapt the project, but it cannot be used commercially.

 ### Contact
-If you have any questions or would like to contribute in any other way, feel free to reach out at [your-email@example.com].
+If you have any questions or would like to contribute in any other way, feel free to reach out at alok@yourgold.app